Skip to content

 2. Context Filtering: The Ward (38) verifies the Sigil's scopes.
 Providers not visible to the user are pruned.

-3. Economic Arbitration: If multiple candidates exist, The Toll (41) calculates the cost.
-It prefers "Free" (Local) over "Paid" (Cloud) unless the ritual is marked high_fidelity.
+4. Economic Arbitration: If multiple candidates exist, The Toll (41) calculates the cost.
+It prefers "Free" (local) over "Paid" (remote) unless the ritual is marked high_fidelity.

-4. Sovereignty Gate: If LYCHD_SECURE_MODE is active, all Cloud Portals are physically purged from the list.
+5. Sovereignty Gate: If LYCHD_SECURE_MODE is active, external Portals are physically purged from the list unless an explicit policy permits sanitized egress.

-The Dispatcher does not return a raw model; it returns a Mind-Bundle.
-This is a configuration package containing:
+The Dispatcher does not return a raw model.
+It returns a CapabilityGrant containing:

 5. The Modality Zip (Joint Intelligence)

-To resolve the complexity of multi-modal capabilities on disparate hardware, the Dispatcher implements the Modality Zip.
+To resolve the complexity of multi-modal provider routing on disparate hardware, the Dispatcher implements the Modality Zip.

 • Native Pass: If the Animator is a multimodal VisionLLM, the image data is passed directly in the prompt.